pratishtha-maker/Machine_Learning/Linear Regression/Readme.md

 python3 Linear_Regression.py optimal

 # Result
-All the results are included in the homework PDF on canvas.
+All the results are included in the homework PDF on the canvas.